Summer Learning For Families

 Information about 2019 5th Quarter Portfolio is coming soon!
 To find out if your child is eligible for programming, talk to your child's principal, teacher or guidance counselor.Summer Learning Academies

-BPS Summer Learning Academies are a subset of 5th Quarter Portfolio that is funded by the district.
+BPS Summer Learning Academies are a subset of the 5th Quarter Portfolio that is funded by the district.
 All academies offer FREE, full-day academic and enrichment opportunities for students who need support going into the next grade, including English Learners and high school students who require course credit recovery.
 The research-based academic and enrichment program model offer a mix of learning and fun.
 Students who attend will have an advantage going into the next grade AND can earn credit if they need it.
 Summer Learning Academies offer free breakfast and lunch for students.

 Find over 300 Summer Programs offered to BPS students by visiting www.PartnerBPS.org/summer.In partnership with the Boston Private Industry Council and area employers, the City of Boston helps place teens in summer jobs throughout the city.